argentsea/docfx/tutorials/quickstarts/sharding.md

 ***

 > [!NOTE]
-> The ShardKey in this example does not specify a ShardId.
+> The ShardKey in this example does not specify a ShardId data mapping.
 Because the client knows the ShardId, ArgentSea will populate the ShardId value from this configuration data.
-You can map the ShardId to a database result or parameter simply by adding a second “[MapTo&ast;]” attribute and specifying the name in the [MapShardKey] attribute argument list.
+If you provide a ShardId mapping (and include the shardid argument in the `MapShardKey` attribute), ArgentSea will understand that you want the data value instead.

 ### The ShardChild